Women at the Top: High-Power Leaders in Our High-Altitude Town

 Annie Rosenfield, General Manager, Tahoe Donner Association

 Annie Rosenfeld first joined Tahoe Donner as the Recreation Manager in 2003.
-Following grad school, she then became the Capital Projects Manager, the Director of Human Resources and Risk management, the Director of Risk Management and Real Property and, more recently, the Director of Administrative Services.
+Following grad school, she then became the Capital Projects Manager, the Director of Human Resources and Risk Management, the Director of Risk Management and Real Property and, more recently, the Director of Administrative Services.
 She returned to Tahoe Donner as the Interim General Manager in August 2023.
 During the executive search, she stood out among several hundred applicants from across the nation and was named Tahoe Donner’s General Manager in April 2024.

 Annie has a broad and strong background in recreation and risk management, recreation and park districts, multiple Tahoe ski areas and professional swimming and coaching.
 She is a dedicated mom, wife, athlete and community volunteer who constantly works to find time for everyone and everything.
 You can often find Annie and her family enjoying the Tahoe Donner trails on her personal time.